-For the first time since a naturist spa in Kent announced it would be hosting an orgy/cancer research fundraiser, Britain's swinging community has hit the headlines.
-On Wednesday, the Daily Mail reported that a man named Roy Maggs had unsuccessfully attempted to sue the annual three-day sex festival Swingfields after he was refused entry to the event last July.
+For the first time since a naturist spa in Kent announced it would be hosting an orgy-cum-cancer-research-fundraiser, Britain's swinging community has hit the headlines.
+On Wednesday, it was reported that a man named Roy Maggs had unsuccessfully attempted to sue the annual three-day sex festival, Swingfields, after they refused him entry to the event in July of last year.

 Another no-brainer.
 Most clubs have condoms discreetly placed around the place in handy bowls, so you should be OK, but make sure you bring your own stash just in case.
 There's no point in going to a sex party if you can't have sex with anyone.